stuttter/wp-event-calendar/readme.txt

 == Description ==

-WP Event Calendar is the best way to keep track of events in WordPress.
-It comes with:
+WP Event Calendar is the best way to keep track of events in WordPress!

 * Seamlessly integrates into WordPress's dashboard interface
-* Month & week views
+* Month & week list-table views
-* Organize events by type, category, and tag
+* Organize events by type, category, & tag
 * Easily & logically paginate through date ranges
 * Safe, secure, & performant
+* Full of developer hooks for integration with other plugins & themes

 = Also checkout =